Learn about actual and potential costs

 How risky is the Medical Uniforms supply chain?

-The supply chain risk for medical uniforms is estimated to be moderate, which hampers buyer power.
+The supply chain risk for medical uniforms is considered to be moderate, which hampers buyer power.
 Although supply chain risks have the potential to affect production costs for vendors and the price of medical uniforms, it is unlikely that these risks will disrupt the overall availability of raw materials used...
 Subscribe to learn more.